Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

 where $\ket{\Psi^{(c)}_{B,C}(t)}$ is the conditional battery--charger state at time $t$ and the jump operator $\hat{c}$ depends on the specific system under consideration; $\text{d}N_t$ denotes a Poisson increment, which takes values $0$ (no detection) or $1$ (detection), and which is fully determined by its average value $\mathbb{E}[dN_t]= \langle \hat{c}^\dagger \hat{c} \rangle_t \,dt$ (we denote with $\langle\hat{A}\rangle_t = \bra{\Psi^{(c)}_{B,C}(t)} \hat{A} \ket{\Psi^{(c)}_{B,C}(t)}$ the average value of an operator on the conditional state at time $t$).

-In the case of homodyne detection (HD), the measurement process corresponds to a continuous monitoring of an environment field quadrature, defined by the local oscillator phase~\cite{albarelli2024}, which from now on, we will fix as $\theta=0$ unless otherwise specified.
+In the case of homodyne detection (HD), the measurement process corresponds to a continuous monitoring of an environment field quadrature, defined by the local oscillator phase~\cite{albarelli2024}, which from now on, we will fix as $\theta=0$.
 The corresponding SSE reads:

 where $\text{d}w_t$ is a Wiener increment, namely a Gaussian stochastic variable with zero mean and variance $\text{d}t$ representing the intrinsic noise contribution to the measured photocurrent arising from the continuous quantum measurement, in formula $dy_t = \langle \hat{c}+\hat{c}^\dagger \rangle_t \,dt + dw_t$.